Scaling Laws for Predicting Downstream Performance in LLMs: Introduction

 Large language models (LLMs) form the basis for numerous real-world applications~\citep{brown2020language, jiang2023mistral, xu2024sayself, hadi2023survey} and scaling laws analysis serves as the foundation for LLMs development~\citep{kaplan2020scaling, bahri2024explaining}.
 The key idea of scaling laws involves training a sequence of language models (LMs) to gather data (\textit{e.g.,} expended compute and corresponding model performance).
 This data is then used to build a predictive model that estimates the performance of a substantially larger target LLM~\citep{su2024unraveling, hoffmann2022training}.

 \looseness=-1 Previous efforts focus on predicting the target LLM's pre-training loss and establish a power-law relation between the computational resource expended (\textit{e.g.,} floating-point operations per second (FLOPs)) and the final loss achieved~\citep{kaplan2020scaling, muennighoff2024scaling, henighan2020scaling}.
-Further, we aim to predict the downstream performance in LLMs to more accurately reflect the primary concerns regarding their capabilities.
+Further, we aim to predict the downstream performance in \modi{pre-trained} LLMs (\modi{\textit{i.e.,} zero- or few-shot evaluation}) to more accurately reflect the primary concerns regarding their capabilities.
 The critical challenge is the emergent abilities in LLMs, which states that LLMs only exceed random performance when the FLOPs expended during training surpass task-specific thresholds~\citep{wei2022emergent}.

 Supposing a task threshold of $F_c$, typical methods require training $N$ LMs, expending total FLOPs $F_t = \sum_{i=1}^{N} \text{FLOPs}_i > N \times F_c$, to obtain $N$ effective data points, thereby necessitating significant computational resources. \fref{fig:motivate} demonstrates that the sampling LMs require more than $5\times10^{20}$ FLOPs to perform better than random on most benchmarks, with only three data points available to fit the predictive curve across these benchmarks. \citet{hu2023predicting} address this challenge by significantly increasing the sampling times to compute the \texttt{PassUntil} of a task, basically increasing the ``metric resolution'' to enable the abilities to emerge earlier (\textit{i.e.,} reducing $F_c$).
 However, this approach faces challenges in translating the \texttt{PassUntil} back to the original task metric of concerns and requires huge amounts of FLOPs spent on sampling.